Please, take a seat, Beans . . .

 5. Tofu, Tempeh, and Edamame

 Soya beans are the source of Tofu, tempeh, and edamame.
-Soya beans are rich in essential amino acids necessary for tissue growth.
-Vegans and vegetarians can prepare various recipes using these food plants, which are rich in other nutrients on top of protein.
+In addition, soya beans are rich in essential amino acids necessary for tissue growth.
+Thus, vegans and vegetarians can prepare various recipes using these food plants, rich in other nutrients on top of protein.

 6. Green Peas